JetBrains/amper/docs/src/reference/module.md

 ### `settings.junit`

-`settings:junit:` configures the JUnit test runner on the JVM and Android platforms.
+`settings.junit` configures the JUnit test runner on the JVM and Android platforms.
 Read more about [testing support](../user-guide/testing.md).

 By default, JUnit 5 is used.